-First, you have the Taskbar corner icons displayed next to the keyboard language icon in Windows 11.
+First, you have three featured system tray icons that can be displayed next to the keyboard language or network buttons in Windows 11.

-- Pen menu - if you’re running Windows 11 on a touchscreen device with a stylus, you can use this icon to get access to additional options and apps.
+- Turn the switch next to the Pen menu On or Off to either show or unpin the Pen icon.
+If you’re running Windows 11 on a touchscreen device with a stylus, you can use this icon to get access to additional options and apps.

-- Virtual touchpad - enables the virtual touchpad, which replaces the mouse and can help users running Windows 11 on a tablet.
+- Toggle the Virtual touchpad switch On or Off to either show or hide its icon in the system tray.
+The Virtual touchpad can replace the mouse and help users who are running Windows 11 on a tablet.

 TIP: Clicking or tapping the network, volume, or battery icons in the taskbar corner opens the Windows 11 Quick Settings.

-NOTE: The corner icon for any particular app is only shown when that app is running on your Windows 11 computer or device.
-It doesn’t matter if you chose to include an app icon in the Taskbar corner overflow or display it on the taskbar, it will only show up when you start the corresponding app or program.
+NOTE: The system tray icon for any particular app is only shown when that app is running on your Windows 11 computer or device.
+It doesn’t matter if you choose to include an app icon in the system tray or to only show it in the hidden icon menu; it will only show up when you start the corresponding app or program.

-If you want to know how to pin to the taskbar in Windows 11, the easiest way is to first launch the app and then right-click or press-and-hold on its taskbar icon.
-Then, from the contextual menu, click or tap “Pin to taskbar.”
+If you want to know how to pin to the taskbar in Windows 11, the easiest way is to launch the app, right-click or press-and-hold on its taskbar icon, and select “Pin to taskbar” in the context menu.

-You can also right-click or press-and-hold on one of the shortcuts Pinned in the Start Menu.
+You can also right-click or press-and-hold on any shortcut Pinned to the Start Menu.
 Then, click or tap on “Pin to taskbar.”

 You can also pin an app to the taskbar from the All apps list shown in the Start Menu.
 For more details on finding your favorite apps this way, check out our guide on using the Start Menu in Windows 11.
 Right-click or press-and-hold on an app, access More, and then click or tap “Pin to taskbar.”

-If you want to unpin or hide taskbar icons in Windows 11, right-click or press-and-hold on the app you want to remove.
+If you want to unpin taskbar icons in Windows 11, right-click or press and hold on the one you want to remove.
 From the contextual menu, click or tap “Unpin from taskbar.”